arangodb/docs/3.10/analyzers.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-Custom text Analyzer with the edge _n_-grams feature and normalization enabled, stemming disabled and `"the"` defined as stop-word to exclude it:
+Custom text Analyzer with the edge _n_-grams capability and normalization enabled, stemming disabled and `"the"` defined as stop-word to exclude it:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}